Joseph J. Taluto: Military career and background

 Taluto enlisted in the Army National Guard in 1965.
 He attended Officer Candidate School at Empire State Military Academy, and was commissioned as a second lieutenant in 1968.
 He was hired as a full-time state employee of the National Guard, and in 1970 became a uniformed federal technician.
 He served as a technician until 2001.

 After graduating from Air Defense Artillery basic course, Taluto served as a platoon leader for Headquarters Company, New York Army National Guard, then was then assigned to the Nike-Hercules Missile Program.
 After a transfer to the Armor branch, he held a variety of positions in the 1st Battalion, 210th Armor, including command positions in three companies while completing the Armor Officer Advanced Course.
 After serving in operations officer assignments at several levels of command, he was assigned as Chief of Staff, Headquarters, Troop Command, New York Army National Guard, with subsequent assignments as Chief of Staff, 42nd Infantry Division; Chief of Staff, State Area Command; Deputy Commander, 27th Infantry Brigade; Assistant Division Commander, 42nd Infantry Division; and Commander of the 42nd Infantry Division.

-In 1986 Taluto received a Bachelor of Science degree from Excelsior University.
+In 1986 Taluto received a Bachelor of Science degree from Regents College of the University of the State of New York (now Excelsior University).
 In 1995 he graduated from the Army War College.

 Taluto served as the Joint Task Force Commander during the 42nd Infantry Division’s initial emergency response mission to assist the New York City in its security and recovery operations following the September 11th, 2001 terrorist attacks at the World Trade Center.
 He directed a force of some 2,000 Soldiers, Airmen, sailors and Marines to assist the city’s Office of Emergency Management.

 Operation Iraqi Freedom

-General Taluto was assigned as the Commander, 42nd Infantry Division, New York Army National Guard, and commanded the division as well as Task Force Liberty during its deployment in support of Operation Iraqi Freedom III.
+In 2002, Taluto succeeded George T. Garrett as assigned as commander of the 42nd Infantry Division, New York Army National Guard, and he commanded the division as well as Task Force Liberty during its deployment in support of Operation Iraqi Freedom III.
 The unit rotated into Iraq to replace Task Force Danger, composed of the 1st Infantry Division and commanded by Maj.
 Gen. John R. S. Batiste.